 3. Create a Twitter Account for Yourself

 Now that you’ve completed Steps 1 & 2, I would highly recommend that you create a Twitter account for yourself.
 I think it is very important for you to have a personal account through which to experiment with Twitter.
-I actually did this because my thinking was that if made a mistake with my own Twitter account it would only reflect on me and not on my school.
-After you create your personal account complete Steps 1 & 2 for your own account.
+I did this because my thinking was that if made a mistake with my own Twitter account it would only reflect on me and not on my school.
+After you create your personal account complete Steps 1 & 2 for your account.

 4. Begin Listening

 I’ve written before that the first step in using any social media channel is to begin by listening.
 I hope that through listening you will learn about Twitter through participating.
 To begin listening you should begin following other schools and people on Twitter through your personal account:

 - I would recommend you follow these people: 101 People You Should Follow on Twitter via edSocialMedia and 118 Education People to Follow on Twitter via Blackbaud K12.

 - I would also suggest that you follow many different schools to see how they are using Twitter.
 Make sure to follow your competitor schools as well as this list of independent schools on Twitter by William Stites.

 - Finally, I would also suggest you follow some of your favorite celebrities or sports teams for a little fun.

 5. Participate Personally